Financial-Times/origami/components/o-multi-select/README.md

 ## JavaScript

-_JavaScript documentation.
-Including how to initialise the component, available options, and common usecases._
-_For complex components it may be helpful to document apis with JSDoc and link to the components JSDocs in the Origami Registry._
-_Remember to start your codeblocks with three backticks and "js" so your js is syntax highlighted correctly._

 JavaScript is initialised automatically for [Origami Build Service](https://www.ft.com/__origami/service/build/v2/) users.

 If your project is using a manual build process, [initialise `o-multi-select` manually](https://origami.ft.com/docs/tutorials/manual-build/).
 For example call the `init` method to initialise all `o-multi-select` instances in the document:

 ```js
 import oMultiSelect from 'o-multi-select';